 The Magnolia Projects were home to many New Orleans artists.
 Harold Battiste, acclaimed producer, musician, and mastermind of AFO Records, sat on his porch as a child in the 1940s and listened to jazz and R&B coming out of the Dew Drop Inn just across LaSalle Street.
+Bill Sinigal, composer of the Mardi Gras classic “Second Line” and player in the Dew Drop house band, lived here for decades.
 Members and followers of the Wild Magnolia Mardi Gras Indian tribe have called the projects home, as have Cash Money Records co-founders Bryan “Birdman” Williams and Ronald “Slim” Williams.
 Juvenile, a solo artist and member of the Hot Boys and UTP, made the “Nolia Clap” a national hit in 2004 (the video was filmed on location in the ’Nolia).
 Soulja Slim was raised here, recording as Magnolia Slim early in his career.
 Magnolia Shorty, Keedy Black, and Vockah Redu were among the last generation of New Orleans musicians to come out of these projects.

 Video from Rap-A-Lot Records.